 Traditional succotash is made with corn and lima beans.
 Some versions add heavy cream, which is delicious and loaded with calories.
 I had some fresh corn, cherry tomatoes and zucchini and I created this side dish to be served with fresh fish.
 It was delicious!
 This takes about 15 minutes to make, and is healthy without sacrificing flavor.

-Add about 3 tsp olive oil, or enough to lightly coast a skillet and heat on medium high
+Add about 3 teaspoons olive oil, or enough to lightly coast a skillet and heat on medium high.

 Add the grated cheese, if desire and gently stir.

 You can cook this entirely on the stove top, but I find that roasting vegetables gives a nuttier flavor.

 - Hershey's "Perfectly Chocolate"...
 4.2/5 (48 Votes)

 - Slow Cooker Pork Roast 4.3/5 (39 Votes)